survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 T> [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin) makes it easy to deal with favicons using Webpack.
 It is compatible with *html-webpack-plugin*.

+T> You can use packages like [html-webpack-template](https://www.npmjs.com/package/html-webpack-template) or [html-webpack-template-pug](https://www.npmjs.com/package/html-webpack-template-pug) with *html-webpack-plugin*.
+There are also specific plugins for the plugin and you can even generate favicons using [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin).

 ## Adding a Build Shortcut

 Given executing `node_modules/.bin/webpack` is a little verbose, we should do something about it. npm and *package.json* double as a task runner with some configuration.
 Adjust it as follows: